goofy2k/ESPhome-starter/README.md

 ## 3. TODO

 1. Put secrets (credentials, host IP's etc) in a separate file and do not publish those.
 Test Secrets Editor.
-2. Find a solution for keeping WIFI credentials after a firmware update
+2. Find a solution for keeping WIFI credentials after a firmware update.Prevent that the end-user is forced to change a yaml file.
+He must be able to keep on going after a repair via the fallback hotspot.
 3. Investigate "Update All"
 4. Investigate "Clean MQTT"
 5. Investigate "Clean Build"